Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 On the needle concern: Many people who are hesitant about injections find the reality much easier than they imagined.
 GLP-1 auto-injector pens use a very fine, short needle.
 You inject into the fatty tissue of the abdomen or thigh โ€” not a vein.
 It's not the same experience as a blood draw or IV.
 If needle anxiety is your main reason for considering oral, it may be worth trying an injectable first.
 Most providers can help you work through technique.

-Whatever format you're considering, consult your healthcare provider before starting any GLP-1 medication.
-They can factor in your medical history, medication tolerance, and specific weight loss goals.
+Whatever format you're considering, all of these medications require a prescription.
+Consult your healthcare provider before starting any GLP-1 medication: they can factor in your medical history, medication tolerance, and specific weight loss goals.

 Injectable GLP-1: pros and cons